athomasoriginal/vim-alabaster/README.md

 - The cursor colour is controlled in iterm2 settings
   - preferences >  profiles > colors > cursor colors

-## Project Layout

-- `build.clj`
-  - A [Babashka] script to dynamically generate `.vim` syntax file from an `edn` config file.
-Loosely ported from [vim-felipic].
-- `language-samples`
-  - A directory of the languages tested against this color scheme and filled with language syntax so we have something to test against.

 ## Markdown Syntax Highlighting